 Students would be allowed on pointe when it is safe, without risk of injury and only at the discretion of the faculty.
-Partnering classes will begin in Level 5.
 All upper division students will study modern dance, partnering, variations and take Pilates or Stretching classes.
 Students in studio work are supplemented with lectures on such topics as dancer health, nutrition, injury prevention, music theory and other related topics.

-Students in our Pre professional Division take classes in the mornings where they have the opportunity to take some classes with Pennsylvania Ballet II .
-In addition, the men have the privilege to take some company classes taught by Artistic Director Angel Corella .
+Students in our Pre professional Division take classes in the mornings where they have the opportunity to take classes with Pennsylvania Ballet II and with Artistic Director Angel Corella .

-Students at this level have the choice of taking extra classes in the evening and are mentored in their next steps as they go through the audition process and prepare for the profession.
+Students in this level have the choice of taking extra classes in the evening and are mentored in their next steps as they go through the audition process and prepare for the profession.

 NEW SCHOLARSHIP FUND FOR BOYS AGES 6 TO 17